Linda Murphy ...Unique Real Estate Offerings

 4. Pricing is the key.
 You may have your home on the market for many months if your property is even 10% overpriced.
 Listen to your agent: we're the experts.
 It's fine to start a little high but after 30 days with normal showings and no offer, a price reduction is in order.
 Interview at least three agents who are top sellers in your particular area and get a feel for pricing from all three.
 You'll see a pattern emerging regarding a fair price.

 7. When interviewing agents as possible listing agents, ask about the marketing materials they use, aside from what the underlying company offers.
 Most top agents use their own advertising and promotional materials.
+I do a tremendous amount of advertising and mailing irrespective of what my company does.
+My listings are always highly visible on the web and in print media, along with my database mailings, here in Santa Fe and outside Santa Fe.

 8. Make sure your home shows to its best advantage.
 You may need to stage your home with furniture.
 It's best to show the home as simply as possible without any clutter.
 Many things should be packed up before you start showing your home.
 Make your home look and feel comfortable, warm and cozy, not cold and sterile.
 Remember, most home sales are emotional!